raphrb2/VisualObjectTracking/README.md

 ## TP1: Basic Object Tracker

 ### Description
 This part of the project implements a basic object tracking system.
+It uses the OpenCV library to read a video file and the Detector class to detect objects in each frame.
+The tracker uses the detected bounding boxes to track the objects across frames.

 ### Execution
 To run the basic object tracker, use the following command: